watertap-org/watertap-reflo/docs/technical_reference/treatment_models/chem_soft.rst

 ---------

 The chemical dose is calculated based on the type of softening procedure selected in the configuration of the flowsheet.
+The following tables summarize the equations used to calculate the lime, soda ash and carbon dioxide dose for each softening procedure [1,2,3].

 .. csv-table:: Single Stage Lime
    :header: "Description", "Equation"